MohamadAlsyouf/fun-2-learn/README.md

 A full stack web application for children who want to learn the alphabet, words, colors, and numbers.

+My biggest inspiration behind building this web application was my best friend, my four year old cousin with autism.
+As many young children nowadays, my cousin loves browsing YouTube for hours on end, intrigued by the vast amount of videos.
+Many times, like us all, they stumble upon learning material that might not cater to them, whether it be a video in a different language or an irrelavent subject.
+I wanted to create a more hands-on, fun, and interactive learning application that not only can my cousin benefit from, but young children all together.
+From the moment I started learning to program, I knew that I wanted to build upon and utilize my newly acquired skills to help others, and [Fun 2 Learn](https://fun-2-learn.herokuapp.com/) is just the start.

 ## Technologies Used

 - React